Category Archives: Old Days, Old Ways

-Only on The Walters Post!
+Only On The Walters Post

 Awhile back my wife and I were out enjoying Nature when we came upon an old Spring Fed Well.
 Seeing it my wife and I sat down and ate our lunch, with our minds wondering how many people used to come to it for water.
 We even had a drink, as the water inside was crystal clear.
 We enjoy seeing things like that, so I thought I would share.
 GW